Zoe-R27/Patterns/README.md

 To run in IntelliJ:
 1. Ensure you have Java 17.
-2. Download the community version from their [site](https://www.jetbrains.com/idea/).
+3. Download the community version from their [site](https://www.jetbrains.com/idea/).
-3. Fork this repository and download to where you want it.
+4. If you don't have Java 17 installed, IntelliJ will prompt you to install Microsoft's OpenJDK 17.
-4. In IntelliJ go to File -> New -> Open -> Chose Forked Repository.
+5. Fork this repository and download to where you want it.
-5. Either let the gradle load in or run `./gradlew build`.
+6. In IntelliJ go to File -> New -> Open -> Chose Forked Repository.
-6. If you don't have Java 17 installed, IntelliJ will prompt you to install Microsoft's OpenJDK 17.
+7. Either let the gradle load in or run `./gradlew build`.
     1. If the Gradle fails, you may be running a different version of Java.
     2. Go to File -> Project Structure -> Make sure your SDK and Language is set to Java 17.
     3. Go to File -> Settings -> Build, Execution Deployment -> Build Tools -> Gradle -> Make sure your Gradle JVM is Java 17.
-7. If that doesn't work, you can try to do File -> New -> Project from Existing Sources.
+8. If that doesn't work, you can try to do File -> New -> Project from Existing Sources.

 ### Structure
 - Code can be found in the `app/src/main/kotlin package`.